The time after which "adult" content can be shown. This is usually defined as programs with intense violence

 - Everybody Loves Raymond ran into some weird watershed-related censorship on British TV.
 It aired on Channel Four, which wanted to re-air the episodes the next morning for people who missed them, and as such decided to use pre-watershed censorship standards on a post-watershed show.
 In particular, Channel Four refused to air two Season Six episodes, "Marie's Statue" (suggestive artwork) and "No Roll!"
 (Ray and Debra's sex life), in spite of the fact that these episodes air with no problems in the notoriously prudish U.S.

-- Nick Jr.'s "Nick Mom" lineup, geared towards the moms of their usual audience had a problem with their West Coast feeds.
-People there were seeing (for example) Stand Up comediennes talking about sex, periods, vaginas, and all that fun stuff...at about 6:30 or 7 PM their time.
+- Nick Jr.'s "Nick Mom" lineup, geared towards the moms of their usual audience, had a problem with their West Coast feeds.
+People there were seeing (for example) Stand-Up Comedy routines about sex, periods, vaginas, and all that fun stuff...at about 6:30 or 7 PM their time.
 (See the East Coast West Coast feed problem mentioned above.)
 This caused controversy, and the channel responded by dialing it back a notch...which caused an even greater decline in viewership.
 Ultimately, the "Nick Mom" block was discontinued.